RCoby/data-graphs/README.md

 # data-graphs

-## Capomulin Performance, against the other treatment regimens
+## Capomulin Performance, against other treatment regimens

 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.